The Goodies (TV series)

-Basic structure
+Premise

 The series' basic structure revolved around the trio, always short of money, offering themselves for hire – with the tagline "We Do Anything, Anytime, Anywhere" – to perform all sorts of ridiculous but generally benevolent tasks.
 Under this loose pretext, the show explored all sorts of off-the-wall scenarios for comedic potential.
 Many episodes parodied current events, such as an episode where the entire black population of South Africa emigrates to Great Britain to escape apartheid.
 This means that the white South Africans no longer have anyone to exploit and oppress; hence, they introduce a new system called "apart-height", where short people (Bill and a number of jockeys) are discriminated against.

 Other storylines were more abstractly philosophical, such as an episode in which the trio spend Christmas Eve together waiting for the Earth to be blown up by prior arrangement of the world's governments.
 The Christmas Eve episode, titled "Earthanasia", was one of the two episodes which took place entirely in one room.
 The other, "The End", occurred when Graeme accidentally had their office encased in an enormous block of concrete.
 These episodes were made when the entire location budget for the series had been spent, forcing the trio to come up with a script shot entirely on the set that relied entirely on character interaction – a format known in the industry as a bottle episode.